OxygenCobalt/Auxio/info/FAQ.md

 ## Why doesnt edge-to-edge work when my phone is in landscape?

-The way insets work when a *phone* (Not a tablet) is in landscape mode is somewhat broken, making it extremely hard (if not impossible) to get edge-to-edge working.
-Therefore its mostly disabled.
+When a *phone* [Not a tablet] is in landscape, the insets meant to make the UI fit dont work properly, therefore the feature is mostly disabled.

 ## How can I contribute/report issues?